0xAX/linux-insides/Misc/how_kernel_compiled.md

 	  else echo sh; fi ; fi)
 ```

-The next set of variables related to the compiler that will be used during Linux kernel compilation.
-We set the host compilers for the `c` and `c++` and flags for it:
+The next set of variables are related to the compilers used during Linux kernel compilation.
+We set the host compilers for the `c` and `c++` and the flags to be used with them:

 ```Makefile
 HOSTCC       = gcc